wenxpan/cat-diet-api/README.md

 Relationships:

-- One-to-many relationship between notes and foods: There can be many notes about a food, and a note should only be about one food.
+- One-to-many relationship between notes and foods: There can be many or no notes about a food, and a note should only and must be about one food.
-- Many-to-many relationship between foods and ingredients: A food can contain many ingredients, and an ingredient can be included in many foods.
-This is reflected in the join table food_ingredients
+- Many-to-many relationship between foods and ingredients: A food can contain many or no ingredients, and an ingredient can be included in many or no foods.
+This is reflected in the join table food_ingredients.

 ### Table - ingredients